Author: Elizabeth Haskell

 BACKGROUND

-Distilleries are a type of manufacturer licensed solely by the state Liquor Enforcement Division (LED).
-Distilleries are permitted to operate one sales room contiguous to their distillery and one additional off-site sales room that sell their spirits as cocktails, flights, and drams (1.5 oz.) for on-premise consumption.
-Sales rooms are governed by the same laws as bars regarding hours of operation and the presence of music or other entertainment.
+Distilleries are a type of manufacturer that is licensed solely by the state Liquor Enforcement Division (LED).
+Distilleries are permitted to operate one sales room contiguous to their distillery and one additional off-site sales room that sell their spirits as cocktails, flights, and drams (1.5 oz.) for on-premises consumption.
 The law does not require smaller pours for these establishments.

 WHY YOU SHOULD VOTE NO